fj/open-brackets/blog/content/entries/000005-entry-the-infinity-zoo.markdown

 We can order the ordinals by saying that $$i_{\mathtt{ord}} < j_{\mathtt{ord}}$$ if and only if $$i_{\mathtt{ord}} \in j_{\mathtt{ord}}\$$.
 Remember, before we saw that ordinals are actually sets comprising all the previous ordinals; for instance, $$3_{\mathtt{ord}} = \{0_{\mathtt{ord}}, 1_{\mathtt{ord}}, 2_{\mathtt{ord}}\}$$.
 So our ordering is obtained by looking to see whether an ordinal is already contained in another ordinal; if it is, then it's a lesser ordinal.

 The first _infinite ordinal_ is what we get when we consider the set of all finite ordinals.
-This is the order type of a sequence which is well-ordered{{% margin inline="true" %}}Remember, well-orderings only need a _least_ element, not a greatest one.{{% /margin %}}but doesn't have a final element:
+This is the order type of a sequence which is well-ordered {{% margin %}}Remember, well-orderings only need a _least_ element, not a greatest one.{{% /margin %}} but doesn't have a final element:

 $$
   (0, 1, 2, \cdots)